david0xd/blockchain-developer-bootcamp-final-project/README.md

    - algorithm - _string_ Algorithm that is used for a document hashing
    - createdAt - _uint256_ Timestamp (block.timestamp)
  - Signatory structure:
-   - fullName - string
+   - fullName - _string_ Full name of a signatory person
-   - description - string
+   - description - _string_ Description of a signatory role, reason for signing, etc.
-   - signatoryAddress - address
+   - signatoryAddress - _address_ Address of a signatory
-   - signedAt - uint256
+   - signedAt - _uint256_ Unix timestamp when signatory signed the document
-   - amountToBePaid - uint256
+   - amountToBePaid - _uint256_ Amount of ETH in wei that will be paid to the signatory when they sign a document
-   - paid - bool
+   - paid - _bool_ Boolean value which represent if the amount is paid to the signatory (default: false)

 ## Possible future improvements
 - KYC-like (personal identity) mechanism for registering & approving trusted party on a blockchain in terms related to the smart contract established between the involved parties in decentralized way.